lukechilds/howmanyconfs.com/README.md

 For example take the following two blockchains:

-- Bitcoin Cash (SHA-256 @ 2 PH/s) or ($5/s)
+- Bitcoin Cash (SHA-256 @ 3,000 PH/s = 90 MW)
-- Zcash (Equihash @ 4 GH/s) or ($3/s)
+- Zcash (Equihash @ 6 GH/s = 20 MW)

-Bitcoin Cash has a higher $/s value than Zcash so we can deduce it has more "work done" over a given timeframe than Zcash.
-More kWh/s are required to secure it's blockchain.
-However does that really mean it's safer?
+Bitcoin Cash has higher power consumption than Zcash so we can deduce it has more "work done" over a given timeframe than Zcash.
+However does that really mean it's more secure?

 Zcash is the dominant blockchain for it's Proof-of-Work algorithm (Equihash).
 Whereas Bitcoin Cash isn't, it uses the same algorithm as Bitcoin.
-In fact just 5% of Bitcoin's hashrate is equivalent to all of Bitcoin Cash's hashrate.
+In fact just 2% of Bitcoin's hashrate is equivalent to all of Bitcoin Cash's hashrate.

-This means the cost of a 51% attack against Bitcoin Cash could actually be much lower than a 51% attack against Zcash, even though you need to aquire more kWh/s of work, the cost to aquire those kWh/s will likely be lower.
+This means the cost of a 51% attack against Bitcoin Cash could actually be much lower than a 51% attack against Zcash, even though you need to aquire more MW of hashpower, the cost to aquire that hashpower will likely be lower.

-To attack Bitcoin Cash you don't need to acquire any hardware, you just need to convince 5% of the Bitcoin hashrate to lend their SHA-256 hashpower to you.
+To attack Bitcoin Cash you don't need to acquire any hardware, you just need to convince 2% of the Bitcoin hashrate to lend their SHA-256 hashpower to you.

 To attack Zcash, you would likely need to fabricate your own Equihash ASICs, as almost all the Equihash mining hardware in the world is already securing Zcash.